 As far as writing a female combat vet, that actually goes back to Scarlett.
 In many ways, Scarlett is a typical urban fantasy heroine: smart, sarcastic, mouthy, independent.
 After Hunter’s Trail, my publisher asked me to write a new protagonist, and my first thought was “oh no, how can I write someone who’s different from Scarlett?”
 It’s hard to write multiple first person protagonists without them all sounding the same, but I didn’t want to just write the opposite of Scarlett, either, because that seemed boring and pat.

-So instead I asked myself what Scarlett would never do, and one of the answers that came to me was “join the army.”
-Scarlett is a reluctant hero – she wants to just go about her life, and it annoys her that she keeps getting sucked into these big dramas.
+So instead I asked myself what Scarlett would never do.
+One of the answers that came to me was “join the army.”
+At the beginning of her story, Scarlett is a reluctant hero – she wants to just go about her life, and it annoys her that she keeps getting sucked into these big dramas.
 So a soldier –a person who willingly goes into battle and is prepared to make huge sacrifices for her country– that was someone different from Scarlett, but still interesting for me to write.

 Why write about a null?